9ssi7/acorn/README.md

 ## About

-provides gophers or aspiring gophers with some sample code about go
+provides some sample code for gophers